 Many younger people have started mixing energy drinks with alcohol because it makes them feel alert and energetic, even when they are drunk.
 And because alcohol and caffeine dehydrate our bodies, especially after a night of dancing.
-There have been many instances, where energy drinks mixed with alcohol has caused severe dehydration.
+There have been many instances, where energy drinks mixed with alcohol have caused severe dehydration.

-Energy drinks used during exercise or other strenuous activity compounds the problem of dehydration, and does nothing to provide the body with any necessary nutrients or fluids.
+Energy drinks used during exercise or other strenuous activity compounds the problem of dehydration and does nothing to provide the body with any necessary nutrients or fluids.

 Common Energy Drink Ingredients:

 The main concern with the use of the herbs in these drinks is their source.
 The mass manufacturers of energy drinks are not required by law to list whether or not the herbs they use, have been sprayed with toxic pesticides, irradiated or watered with contaminated water supplies, so there is no telling what other toxins are contained in these drinks and whether or not these herbs will have a negative effect on the body.

 These drinks must be taken properly because the ingredients used in it are powerful enough to affect your body.

 With any herb, if you are taking medication, you should check with your pharmacist to see if the herb effects the medication negatively (pharmacists have database programs to check. this).

 Ginseng – A root that is believed to help reduce stress and increase energy levels.